 “What if that deer is dead?”
 I say, more wishful than anything.
 “What if I hit the lungs, and that noise was the opposite shoulder blade?”

 “Maybe,” he says, not unkindly.
 “But I don’t think so.
 It sounds like you hit her in the near shoulder.
 You’re not going to find her.”

-Craig’s certainty causes what little confidence I had in a recovery to disappear entirely.
+Craig’s certainty causes what little confidence I had in recovering the wounded deer to disappear entirely.
 I’ve been hunting deer with a gun long enough that I should know a lost cause by now.
 By the time I finish my beer, I concede that it’s hopeless.
 But we still need to look for her.
 “So,” I ask, “what’s the deal with the neighbor?”

 The next morning finds me in the same stand, waiting to see if an injured deer returns to the plot and checking my phone every 10 minutes to see if Craig has heard from the landowner.
 It’s misty, and I’m worried it’s going to storm.

 The longer I sit here, visualizing last night’s hunt unfold, the more disgusted I become with myself.
 It doesn’t matter if the rain comes.
 I’m not going to find her.
 Today my solution to the line-of-sight problem seems foolish.
 In my race against the dark, I forced the shot, and wounded a deer in my impatience.

 The pressure of the morning builds—warm temps, marauding coyotes, the threat of rain, the urge to look for blood before it falls, the panic that we won’t get permission, the guilt of a poor shot—until I can’t take it anymore and climb down.